-- A "Certification Fee" will be calculated for each test or method requested on your application (See list of fees below).
+- A "Method Fee" will be calculated for each test or method requested on your application (See list of fees below).

-- A laboratory desiring to add one or more tests or methods within an Area of Certification (AOC) to its current certification must submit an amendment application form with appropriate fees; a site visit and PE evaluation must take place as described above.
+- A laboratory desiring to add one or more tests or methods within an Area of Certification (AOC) to its current certification must submit an amendment application form with appropriate fees a site visit and PT evaluation must take place as described above.

 Fees Based on Areas of Certification

 Anchorage, AK 99507